KeyanSong/431-2018/slides/class10/README.md

 - Team Awesome (Ara, **Susan**, Morgan, Gregory, Jacqui)
 - TuRkey (**Ali**, Adam, Dustin, Sebastian, Yousef)

 **Today**, you'll be discussing some issues as a group.
 You'll be reporting back using the Google Form I have linked at http://bit.ly/431-2018-brainstorm-10.

-Note that the person who reports back gets a little extra class participation credit.
-The people in **bold** were the recorders last time, and they've now received a little extra credit for that.
-If you can, spread the work around, and pick someone else this time.
+- Note that the person who reports back gets a little extra class participation credit.
+- The people listed in **bold** were the recorders last time, and they've now received a little extra credit for that.
+- If you can, spread the work around, and pick someone else this time.

 ## The 15 Questions That Project Study 1 (The Class Survey) Starts With are...